How it works

 File a complaint

-In case of problems related to the purchase of a product or the provision of a service, first of all, the Consumer has the possibility of forwarding a complaint directly to the Professional in order to expose the problem and explore possible solutions.
+In the event of problems related to the purchase of a product or the provision of a service, the Consumer has the first option of submitting a complaint directly to the Professional in order to explain the problem and explore possible solutions.

-You must contact the Professional's customer service, whose contact details are usually listed on the company's website.
-The Professional is required to provide all information relating to the causes of the problem and where this cannot be directly resolved, he has the duty to direct the Consumer towards the initiatives to be undertaken.
+You should contact the Professional's customer service department, whose contact details are generally listed on the company's website.
+The Professional is required to provide all information regarding the cause of the problem and, if it cannot be resolved directly, is required to direct the Consumer towards the appropriate action.

 Contact a Consumer Association

-If the complaint sent to the Professional has not been effective and has not received a response, or if the response received is not sufficient to resolve the reported problem, the Consumer may contact one of the Consumer and User Associations among those registered in the national list of the Ministry of Economic Development and seek assistance in resolving the problem that has arisen with the Professional.
+If the complaint sent to the Professional has been unsuccessful and has not received a response, or if the response received is not sufficient to resolve the reported problem, the Consumer can contact one of the Consumer and User Associations listed in the national register of the Ministry of Economic Development and seek assistance in resolving the problem that has arisen with the Professional.

-Consumer Associations are non-profit organizations whose sole statutory purpose is to safeguard and defend the interests of Consumers.
-The most representative Associations at national level are registered in the single national list held by the Ministry of Economic Development pursuant to art.
-137 of the Consumer Code.
+Consumer Associations are non-profit organizations whose sole statutory purpose is to protect and defend consumer interests.
+The most representative associations at the national level are registered in the single national register maintained by the Ministry of Economic Development pursuant to Article 137 of the Consumer Code.

 Activate an ADR procedure

-If, following the complaint, the Professional responds negatively or does not respond at all, the Consumer can activate an ADR procedure.
-These procedures have the advantage of offering a fast and effective solution to conflicts between Professionals and Consumers (as well as streamlining the judicial burden) since they proceed through "alternative" channels without resorting to the judicial authority.
-Furthermore, it prevents Consumers, discouraged by the costs and duration of the judicial procedure, from giving up the protection of their rights.
+If, following a complaint, the Professional responds negatively or fails to respond at all, the Consumer can initiate an ADR procedure.
+These procedures offer the advantage of offering a quick and effective resolution of disputes between Professionals and Consumers (as well as streamlining the legal burden) since they proceed through "alternative" channels without resorting to judicial authorities.
+Furthermore, they prevent Consumers, discouraged by the costs and length of legal proceedings, from giving up on protecting their rights.

 What are ADR procedures?

-ADR is an acronym for “Alternative Dispute Resolution”, an English term which indicates “alternative dispute resolution”.
+ADR is the acronym for “Alternative Dispute Resolution”.

-These are out-of-court dispute resolution procedures that comply with the requirements set out in Title II-bis of the Consumer Code (art.
-141, paragraph 1, letter g).
+These are out-of-court dispute resolution procedures that comply with the requirements set out in Title II-bis of the Consumer Code (Article 141, paragraph 1, letter g).

-The matter is regulated by articles 141-141 decies of the Consumer Code.
-ADR procedures were introduced into the Italian legal system with Legislative Decree 6 August 2015, n.
-130 which implemented the ADR directive for consumers 2013/11/EU.
+The matter is regulated by Articles 141-141 decies of the Consumer Code.
+ADR procedures were introduced into Italian law with Legislative Decree No. 130 of 6 August 2015, which implemented the Consumer ADR Directive 2013/11/EU.

-These are voluntary procedures that are activated at the request of the Consumer, who will be the plaintiff in the procedure.
-They are mostly free procedures or subject to “merely symbolic costs” for the consumer (art.
-141 quater, paragraph 3, letter c).
-Please note that in the context of ADR procedures, the Parties are not obliged to provide legal assistance.
-The ADR Body registered in the list must be able to have Mediators in charge of resolving disputes who possess adequate and specific training requirements to be demonstrated through qualifications and any certifications, based on what is provided for by the individual competent authorities (art.
-141-bis, paragraph 4, letter a).
+These are voluntary procedures initiated at the request of the Consumer, who will be the plaintiff in the proceedings.
+They are mostly free of charge or subject to "merely symbolic costs" for the consumer (Article 141-quater, paragraph 3, letter c).
+It should be noted that in ADR procedures, the Parties are not required to seek legal assistance.
+The registered ADR Body must have access to dispute resolution mediators with adequate and specific training, demonstrated through educational qualifications and any certifications, as required by the individual competent authorities (Article 141-bis, paragraph 4, letter a).

-ADR bodies are required to have obligations of transparency, impartiality and fairness towards the parties to the proceedings and towards consumers in general: in particular, ADR bodies, through annual reports, must inform the "public" about the procedures, the types of disputes, the rules governing the submission of complaints, the criteria guiding the adoption of decisions, etc. (art.
-141 bis).
+ADR entities are required to be transparent, impartial, and fair towards the parties to the proceedings and consumers in general.
+Specifically, ADR entities must inform the public, through annual reports, about the procedures, the types of disputes, the rules governing the submission of complaints, the criteria guiding the adoption of decisions, etc. (Article 141 bis).

 Reasons for rejecting a particular dispute

-The reasons for which it may refuse to deal with a specific dispute are indicated in art.
-2 of the Regulations on Mediation in Consumer Matters.
-The request to start the ADR procedure may be rejected by the Conciliation Body Concordia et Ius srl for one of the following reasons:
+The grounds for refusing to handle a specific dispute are set forth in Article 2 of the Consumer Mediation Regulations.
+The request to initiate the ADR procedure may be rejected by the Conciliation Body Concordia et Ius srl for one of the following reasons:

 • The controversy is either frivolous or reckless.

-• The dispute is being examined or has already been examined by another Conciliation Body or by a Jurisdictional Body.
+• The dispute is being examined or has already been examined by another Conciliation Body or by a Judicial Body.

 • The value of the dispute is lower or higher than a pre-established monetary threshold at a level that does not significantly impair the Consumer's access to complaint handling.

-• Dealing with this type of dispute would risk significantly harming the effective functioning of the Conciliation body Concordia et Ius srl
+• Handling this type of dispute would risk significantly harming the effective functioning of the Conciliation body Concordia et Ius srl

-The relative assessment of whether or not to reject the initiation of the procedure is left exclusively to the prudent assessment of the designated Mediator, following the effective initiation of the Mediation and the consequent adhesion of the Invited Party to the relative request.
-If, in accordance with its own procedural rules, the designated Mediator deems it necessary to reject a dispute that has been assigned to him, he may provide both Parties that have joined the Mediation with a motivated communication of the reasons for not taking the dispute into consideration, within twenty days of the adhesion of the Invited Party.
-After this period, without any communication from the Mediator, the Mediation will continue normally.
+The decision to reject the initiation of the procedure is left exclusively to the discretion of the designated Mediator, following the effective initiation of the Mediation and the subsequent acceptance of the Invited Party's request.
+If, in accordance with their procedural rules, the designated Mediator decides to reject a dispute assigned to them, they may provide both Parties who have accepted the Mediation with a reasoned communication explaining the reasons for not considering the dispute within twenty days of the invited Party's acceptance.
+After this deadline, without further communication from the Mediator, the Mediation will continue as normal.

 Operating mode